rg-wood/year-zero-fantasy/README.md

 The point in the initiative order at which you act is called your turn.
 On your turn, you can perform one slow action and one fast action, or two fast actions.

+#### Reactions

+Some actions can happen outside your turn in reaction to another character's action, such as blocking or dodging.
+These are called reactions, and are treated like other combat actions.
+If you are rolling, you must declare that you are attempting a reaction before the other characters rolls for theirs.

 ### Slow Actions

 | ACTION                | PREREQUISITE           |